 Today, the hypothetical teenager might wrestle with this question from the other side.
 “Since we know human evolution is true, and God knows all truth, why don’t God’s earthly proxies like scripture and prophets seem to know it?”

 This is actually a much larger problem than just evolution; what do prophets know and how do they know it?
-What can we expect them to know?
+What can we reasonably expect prophets to know through their prophetic office?
 And why am I not bothered that prophets don’t know X?

 Mormons put heavy emphasis on revelation, prophets, and scripture… but we’ve never elaborated on what those things mean, hammered out how they work, their limits and mechanics.
 We don’t have a user’s manual.
 To our collective detriment, I think, LDS tend to fill in those gaps from cultural osmosis, conservative Protestantism, and inherited assumptions.